 - How is data protected in transit and at rest between your vendor’s system, your organization’s system, and the end user?

-Your vendor should verify that they’re always protecting your organization’s data and your customer’s data.
+Your vendor should always protect your organization’s data and your customers' data.
 Methods like data encryption during both in-transit and at-rest will help keep it safe from unauthorized access.

 - How is expired media disposed of?

 Physical and electronic data can exist in multiple environments, such as hard drives, flash drives, CDs, paper documents, the cloud, and more.
-Data is especially vulnerable to theft and other compromises because of the widespread use of public cloud services where it can live on shared resources and move across multiple systems.
-Wherever it’s stored, make sure that the vendor has a process for secure disposal.
+Data is especially vulnerable to theft and other compromises because of the widespread use of public cloud services — where it can live on shared resources and move across multiple systems.
+Wherever it’s stored, ensure the vendor has a process for secure disposal.
 This may include the completion of a data destruction certificate when the expired media is disposed.

 - Are employees and contractors required to attend security training?

 Whoever uses the vendor’s systems should be properly educated on security awareness.
-This reduces the likelihood of human errors that can harm the vendor’s IT infrastructure, and ultimately put your data at risk.
+This reduces the likelihood of human errors that harm the vendor’s IT infrastructure and ultimately put your data at risk.

 - What due diligence is performed on third parties before and after the contract stage?

-It’s important to understand how your vendor is performing due diligence on its subcontractors (your fourth parties), especially if they have access to your data.
-Although you don’t have a contractual relationship with these fourth parties, you should still confirm that they’ll protect your data in a secure environment.
+Understand how your vendor is performing due diligence on its subcontractors (your fourth parties), especially if they have access to your data.
+Although you don’t have a contractual relationship with these fourth parties, you should still confirm they’ll protect your data in a secure environment.

 - Is there a formal incident management program in place?

 Proper incident management and response procedures should include details on analyzing, prioritizing, and responding to cyber incidents and other security events.
-Breach notifications are also an important part of incident management, with multiple regulations, like HIPAA and the Interagency Guidance in the financial industry, emphasizing this requirement in vendor reporting.
-Incident management should be tested regularly to verify its effectiveness and you may want to consider whether the vendor has cybersecurity insurance coverage.
+Breach notifications are an important part of incident management.
+Regulations and regulators, like the Interagency Guidance on Third-Party Relationships: Risk Management and the SEC emphasize this requirement in vendor reporting.
+Review the vendor's incident response plans to verify its effectiveness.
+Consider whether the vendor has cybersecurity insurance coverage.

 - What types of technical prevention measures are in place?

-Your vendor should be actively using security tools such as firewalls, anti-virus products, and intrusion detection and prevention systems to secure their network.
-This ensures that the proper measures are in place to protect your data.
+Your vendor should actively use security tools such as firewalls, anti-virus products, and intrusion detection and prevention systems to secure their network.
+This ensures proper measures are in place to protect your data.

-Asking your vendor all these essential cybersecurity questions is a good first step and will reveal a lot about the thoroughness of their practices.
-But what if the questionnaire leaves you with some concerns about your vendor’s cybersecurity program?
+Asking your vendor all these essential cybersecurity questions is a good first step and reveals the thoroughness of their practices.
+But what if the vendor cybersecurity questionnaire leaves you with concerns about your vendor’s program?

 - Request additional information.
 Some concerns might be resolved simply by asking the vendor for clarification.
-Maybe the issue is related to employee training that is slightly outdated.
-Asking for additional information might reveal that the vendor is currently in the process of scheduling another training session.
+Maybe the issue is related to outdated employee training.
+Asking for additional information might reveal the vendor is currently in the process of scheduling another training session.

 - Require further controls and testing.
-If your concern is about weak or ineffective controls, you may want to consider obligating the vendor to strengthen those controls and provide evidence of further testing.
+If your concern is about the vendor's weak or ineffective controls, consider obligating the vendor to strengthen those controls and provide evidence of further testing.
 This is especially important to do before you sign or renew the vendor contract.

 - Increase the monitoring frequency.
-Ongoing monitoring should be performed regardless of the information you learn from a cybersecurity questionnaire.
-However, some concerns might require a more frequent monitoring schedule to ensure that the controls are effective and that any new risks are immediately identified and addressed.
-This monitoring schedule should be set based on your organization’s risk appetite and the risk of the vendor.
+Perform ongoing monitoring regardless of the information you learn from a cybersecurity questionnaire.
+Some concerns require a more frequent monitoring schedule to ensure the controls are effective and that any new risks are immediately identified and addressed.
+Base this monitoring schedule on your organization’s risk appetite and the risk of the vendor.

 - Reconsider the relationship.
-As you review the cybersecurity questionnaire and eventually gather more information throughout the due diligence process, you might decide that the relationship isn’t worth the risk.
+As you review the vendor's cybersecurity questionnaire and gather more information throughout due diligence, you might decide that the relationship isn’t worth the risk.
 Always make sure to document your concerns and report to senior management or the board so they can determine the next steps.

 The next time you’re developing a vendor’s cybersecurity questionnaire, keep these questions in mind to use as a foundation for further review and discussion.
 Building or reviewing a questionnaire will take some time, but it’s well worth the effort to keep your organization safe from vendor risk.